 - Browser and connection speed: An up-to-date version of Google Chrome or Firefox is strongly recommended.
 2+ Mbps is recommended. - Operating System: Windows XP or higher with latest updates.
 Mac OS X 10.6 or higher with latest updates.
-Any Linux recent distribution will work so long as you can install Python and OpenCV. - Virtual Machine: You will be provided a virtual machine (VM) useful for performing class assignments and projects.
+Any Linux recent distribution will work so long as you can install Python and OpenCV. - Virtual Machine: You will be provided virtual machines (VM) for performing many of the class assignments and projects.
 For the projects, the supplied resources are identical to those used to test your submissions.
-Details for downloading and installing the VM can be found in the project write-ups.
+Details for downloading and installing each VM can be found in the project write-ups.
 You should have at minimum 30GB of free storage (although more, e.g., 80GB, is recommended).